petartzdravkov/armwrestling_webshop/README.md

-# E-commerce PHP Web Application
+# Arm Wrestling E-commerce PHP Web Application

-This is a custom-built e-commerce website developed with **vanilla PHP**, implementing a **MVC structure**.
+This is a custom-built arm wrestling e-commerce website developed with **vanilla PHP**, implementing a **MVC structure**.
 The application supports category-based product browsing, cart management, seller order and products management, and more.

 ---